ReDI-School/html-css/README.md

 - Create a modern, responsive portfolio to showcase your work.
 - Features include a sticky navigation bar, an engaging hero section, and an animated project grid.
 - Focus on interactivity, aesthetics, and smooth responsiveness.

 ---

-## Learning Outcomes

-By completing this course, you will:
-- Understand the structure and semantics of HTML.
-- Learn how to style webpages using CSS.
-- Build responsive and accessible web pages.
-- Create a basic e-commerce store, a personal portfolio, and a final project of your choice.

----